HuemulSolutions/enola/docs/building_chatbot_ollama.md

 ## **Conclusion**

 By following this guide, you've successfully built a chatbot using Ollama and integrated Enola-AI tracking to monitor interactions comprehensively.
-This chatbot demonstrates all the required functionalities, providing valuable insights into user interactions and system performance.
+This chatbot demonstrates some of the important functionalities that Enola-AI has to offer, providing valuable insights into user interactions and system traceability.
 Additionally, you can use the primary fuction of this chatbot from an external script, sending a Question and receiving a Response from the chatbot.
-This allows you to try and understand the different features from Enola-AI.
+This allows you to try by yourself and understand the different features from Enola-AI.